-I give my four stars.
+I give my Shark (NV360) four stars.
 I'd give it five stars if it weren't for the beater bar problems I've experienced.
 The suction with this vacuum is very good.
 The first time I used it, I was surprised by its cleaning power.
 Even when you think your carpet's clean, the Shark will pull deep dirt and lint out of it.
-The overall size of the Navigator is a tad small, which is great for storage, but takes a little longer to clean carpet.
-Shark (NV360)
+The overall size of the Navigator is a tad small, which is great for storage, but it takes a little longer to clean carpet.

 The cord isn't retractable, which might be annoying for some, but not a problem for me.
 The cord is twenty five feet and long enough for my needs.
 If you have a large home, you might want to consider buying a vacuum cleaner with a larger canister, unless you don't mind dumping it out a few times when cleaning.
 This one is small and fills up fast.